-An example of a I/O module set for a MiniPLC is
+An example of a I/O module set for a IPLC201 is

-The rule of thumb is that a MiniPLC301(201) can host four compact modules MCIO2 plus some extra binary I/O modules for the required I/O mix.
+The rule of thumb is that e.g. a mark220 can host four compact modules RCIO plus some extra binary I/O modules for the required I/O mix.

 The response for one I/O module, using default communication speed of 9600 bps, is about 20 ms, so to refresh all I/Os the PLC needs about (3 + 1 + 2) * 20 ms = 120 ms plus 300 ms to process the function blocks application, thus the input – PLC – output response is lower than 500 ms.

 - setting higher communication speed, which, in general, is using non-default values together with higher risk of EMC problems.
 It is recommended to use higher communication speeds only if necessary, and at modules within the panel.
 The sensitivity to correct bus termination increases at the same time (the first and the last modules must have the BUS END switch set to ON).

 - separating the bus to 2 segments and their connecting to two ports of the process station (e.g. IPCT.1).